Foster Care Christian Collaborative

 Safe Families for Children surrounds families in crisis with a caring, compassionate community of trained church volunteers, with the goal of keeping children safe and families together.
 Safe Families for Children mobilizes the church to serve our neighbors with radical hospitality, disruptive generosity, and intentional compassion.

-Contact: Jessica Ray, Safe Families Church Engagement Coordinator, jray@safefamilies.net
+Jessica Ray, Safe Families Church Engagement Coordinator, jray@safefamilies.net

 • Host a Safe Families’ 101 info session at your home or church